World’s Most Low Energy Dogs (And High Energy Dogs Too)

 Dog Energy Level And How It Affects You

-You might be surprised to find that low energy dog breeds aren’t necessarily all small dogs.
+You might be surprised to find that some of the lowest-energy dogs aren’t necessarily all small dogs.
+I was!
 For instance, despite their large size and being known for their racing skills, Greyhounds are among the world’s most lazy dog breeds.
-Low energy small dogs exist too but don’t fall prey to the assumption that all small dogs are lazy or calm dogs.
+Low-energy small dogs exist, too, but don’t fall prey to the assumption that all small dogs are lazy or calm dogs.

 Not sure what breed your dog is?
 Order a DNA test kit to find out

-Now that we’ve explained the reasons you may want to know a dog’s energy levels and set some expectations, you’re probably wondering which breeds fall into which categories.
-Well, want no longer because we’ve got a list of the calmest dog breeds for you.
+Now that we know the reasons it’s good to know a dog’s energy levels to set some expectations, you’re probably wondering which breeds fall into which categories.
+Well, want no longer because here’s a list of the calmest dog breeds for you.

 Best Dogs For Apartments